Raquel Leviss Dishes on Her Dating Life

 “I guess he was telling his friends about the whole situation and they were like ‘are you sure you want to invite her on this date if this is your first date as a wedding date,’ he was like ‘I think it will be fine.’
 And it was,” stated the reality television star.

-Shay also noted that she had a brief relationship with Vand and encouraged him to date Leviss.
-She went on to say that Leviss is also seeing her fiance Brock Davies’ friend, Joey.
+Shay noted that she had a brief relationship with Vand and encouraged him to date Leviss.
+She suggested that Leviss is also seeing her fiance Brock Davies’ friend, Joey.

 Shay also revealed that Kennedy made a comment to her about Leviss’ possible date for her upcoming wedding.
-Shay noted that both Vand and Brock’s friend will attend the ceremony.
+She noted that both Vand and Brock’s friend will attend the ceremony.

 “Can I just tell you that James said to me ‘if I can’t bring my girlfriend, Raquel can’t bring a date the wedding’ and I was like she doesn’t have to.
 Her dates are already invited guests,” said Shay.